Franklin County License Hearing Guide

 Hardship/Restricted License in Tennessee

-- What You Can Drive For: A hardship license typically allows you to drive only for specific purposes, such as:
+- What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, and other essential locations.

-- Costs and Application Process: There are fees associated with applying for a hardship license.
-The application process typically involves submitting documentation to the court or the Department of Safety and Homeland Security.
+- Costs and Application Process: There are fees associated with obtaining a restricted license, and the application process involves submitting documentation to the Tennessee Department of Safety and Homeland Security.

 Getting Your License Back